danielSmagly/GAN-Vehicles/README.md

 model effectiveness was determined based on how closely output images resemble some real images.

-Based on the table above, the results show a steady improvement from epochs 1-300, with a distinct front windshield and grille becoming visible.
-The
-GAN appears to become stagnant after this, with the final 200 epochs making little visible progress.

 ### 64x64 pixel output example
 ![64px](images/64pxDEMO.png)